Buzzie Bavasi: Dodgers

+During his time with the Dodgers, Bavasi became known for his deceptive methods of negotiating contracts with players.
+He prided himself in giving as little salary to a player as possible.
+Amongst his methods was leaving a fake contract on his desk during a negotiation with a player and leaving the room for a while.
+The player, noticing the lesser salary his star teammate was getting compared to what they was asking, would often lower the salary he wanted.

+He also played players against each other.
+However, in 1966, tired of being played against each other, Dodger pitchers Sandy Koufax and Don Drysdale staged a joint holdout in which they were successful in getting Bavasi to bend a little.
+Though Bavasi dismissed the holdout as a "gimmick", it turned out to be the first notable event in baseball's labor movement.

 Padres

 In June of 1968, Bavasi resigned from the Dodgers to become president and minority owner of the San Diego Padres, an expansion team set to debut in 1969.
 Bavasi selected Dodger third-base coach Preston Gómez as the Padres' first manager and added former Dodgers (or Dodger farmhands) Craig, Moon and Sparky Anderson as coaches for their maiden season.
 While the pickings in the National League expansion draft were slim, Bavasi managed to select slugger Nate Colbert and hard-hitting outfielders Ollie Brown and Cito Gaston, who provided punch to the Padre lineup during the team's early history.